auth-global/self-documenting-cryptography/README.md

 Maybe someday humanity will even see low-level cryptographic hash functions designed to maximize the minimum obfuscation overhead, thus maximizing the cryptoacoustic potential of that specific hash function.

 [^steampunk]:
     If this metaphor is taken a bit too literally, it does have a subtle but undeniably steampunk vibe.
 Analog audio introduces noise, but inputs to a cryptographic hash function are noise-intolerant.
-This kind of fundamental incompatibility is rarely a problem in a steampunk storyline.
+This kind of fundamental incompatibility is rarely a problem in a steampunk story line.

     On the other hand, digital audio requires electronics that can operate much faster than electromechanical switches, so why would the Cryptoacoustic Enigma Machine still be using rotors?